 "7.
 We are committed to cooperating in our search for effective measures against genocidal dangers with all members of the family of nations, in the United Nations and other relevant global and regional organizations as well as with non-governmental organizations...."

 The group has continued to add new members to broaden its expertise.
-Since 2006 representatives of the group have held four meetings in Switzerland at the invitation of the Swiss Federal Department of Foreign Affairs.
-In future meetings the group will take stock of where it is in developing prevention strategies and discuss current danger points, the purpose being to identify options for possible actions and to serve as a sounding board for policies and initiatives by the Swiss government and others.
+Since 2006 representatives of the group have held five meetings in Switzerland at the invitation of the Swiss Federal Department of Foreign Affairs, and two meetings hosted by the governments of Sweden and of the Netherlands.
+The purpose of these meetings is to identify options for possible preventive actions, and to serve as a sounding board for policies and initiatives of the sponsoring governments and international organizations.